Bobris/Nowin/README.md

 Fast Owin Web Server in pure .Net 4.5 (it does not use HttpListener)

-Current status is usable for testing, not for production.
-But in keep-alive case with Hello World response is 3 times faster than NodeJs 0.10.7 or HttpListener.
+Current status is usable for testing, not for production, nobody did any security review.
+But in keep-alive case with Hello World localhost response is 2-3 times faster than NodeJs 0.10.7 or HttpListener.
+Code is limited by Kernel socket speed, than by its implementation.

 SSL is also supported!

+Plan for future is to implement WebSockets, and call it a day feature wise.

 Other Owin .Net server samples also included.
 Some parts of these samples source code are modified from Katana project.